kiba/action_plans_mfd/chapter101/action_plan.md

       * Both of them really do care about their clans.
 Unlike us; we just care about mummy.
       * We have to run this with them anyway; if they don't accept we aren't doing it anyway.
 * Possible Issues:
+ * Inoue-sensei might get puzzled about the political analysis.
+ * Inoue-sensei might decide to kill us depending on our answer.
+  * Unlikely.
+Also, extremely silly.

 ### Scene Noburi